jasonmc02gap/clicker/README.md

 If you want to learn more details about the technologies, the project or other useful commands to manage the cluster, you can watch the following videos about this project:

-Docker introducction, project explanation and running the containers
+Docker introduction, project explanation and running the containers

 https://www.youtube.com/watch?v=3S51-UOMYDY

-Kubernetes introducction, project explanation and running the cluster
+Kubernetes introduction, project explanation and running the cluster

 https://www.youtube.com/watch?v=I5c_8ZDyJw8

 ty